 Fellow for Civil Society, Markets, and Democracy

 Former senior adviser at the U.S. Department of the Treasury.
-Assistant professor of international affairs at the New School University.
-Directing the CFR-sponsored study on the political economy of democratic transitions and writing a book about global economic governance and inclusive growth.
-Coauthor of the Social & Economic Rights Fulfillment (SERF) Index.
+Assistant professor of international affairs at The New School.
+Co-author of Pathways to Freedom: Political and Economic Lessons From Democratic Transitions (Council on Foreign Relations Press, 2013).
+Co-author of the Social & Economic Rights Fulfillment (SERF) Index.

 Expertise: Opportunity and exclusion in the global economy: poverty and economic development, property rights, natural resources, global economic governance, fragile states, emerging economies, transitions, rule of law.